Do acne scars make you want to hide?

 Microdermabrasion would only be considered for the most minor acne scarring conditions.

 Indented scars can be plumped out with commercial products injected into the skin.
-Hyaluronic acid (Restylane, Juvederm, Esthelis) has largely replaced collagen because of its longer lasting benefits.
+Hyaluronic acid (Restylane, Juvederm, Esthelis) has replaced collagen because of its longer lasting benefits.

-However, these techniques do not result in a permanent improvement and may have to be repeated or touched up.
+They are accurate, simple and effective techniques, however, they do not result in a permanent improvement and may have to be repeated or touched up.

 Fat cells and tissue grafts can also be transferred from another part of the body.